joeFischetti/Shibboleth-IdP3-TOTP-Auth/README.md

 -----
 - More detailed walkthrough on installation/configuration within mfa flow
-- Troubleshoot/identify issues while running with oracle java instead of openjdk
+- Troubleshoot/identify issues while running with oracle java instead of openjdk It's related to the key sizes used in oracle java... the key's i've used require the "unlimited strength" policy Details can be found [https://www.andreafortuna.org/2016/06/08/java-tips-how-to-fix-the-invalidkeyexception-illegal-key-size-or-default-parameters-runtime/]

 Requirements
 ------------